themimixcompany/nebula/README.md

 npm --version
 ```

-Inside the mvp directory, run the following command to install the required dependencise:
+Inside the nebula directory, run the following command to install the required dependencise:

 ```bash
 npm install